Shritesh99/Evidence-Management-System/README.md

 # Evidence Management System

-Evidence Management System based on blockchain using IPFS.
+Evidence Management System based on Hyperledger Sawtooth using IPFS with PBFT or PoET Consensus mechanism.

-> Repository for the research project.
+> This repository consist the code for the Evidence-Management Transaction Family written in JavaScript.

 ### License

 ```
 MIT
 ```